What is Lost Dakota?

 Why didn’t they just incorporate Lost Dakota into one of the surrounding states from the start?

-Due to faulty maps and surveys, Lost Dakota was more or less wiped from any possible public view, resulting in the federal government forgetting about it for most of its existence.
+Due to faulty maps and surveys, Lost Dakota was wiped from public view, and the federal government forgot about it for most of its existence.

 Who lived in Lost Dakota?

 No people inhabited Lost Dakota during its existence.
-It was a wild territory, home only to various wildlife, including grizzly bears, moose, elk, and pronghorn.
+It was wild, home to various wildlife, including grizzly bears, moose, elk, and pronghorn.

-During the time when Lost Dakota was created, Montana was in a remote region of the country, accessible only by steamboat up the Missouri River, by horseback, or on foot.
+When Lost Dakota was created, Montana was located in a remote region of the country, accessible only by steamboat up the Missouri River, by horseback, or on foot.
+Many regions of Montana and the surrounding area were completely uninhabited.

-Today, the area of the Lost Dakota remains mostly undeveloped.
-As far as we know, there are few streets or even footpaths crossing the area, and it is densely populated with grizzly bears.
+Today, Lost Dakota is a part of Montana.
+It remains mostly undeveloped, with few streets or even footpaths crossing the area, and it is densely populated with grizzly bears.